 Usability

-The Quad Cortex and the Helix series are very closely matched for useability.
-They are visually very similar (barring the rack mounted Helix options) on both the hardware and software elements.
-Both have simple stomp button layouts, attractive, bright displays, and easy to use controls.
-On both the Helix and the Quad Cortex we found that we could navigate most meus and get to the simple settings we wanted very easily.
+The Quad Cortex and the Helix series are very closely matched for usability.
+They are visually very similar (barring the rack-mounted Helix options) on both the hardware and software elements.
+Both have simple stomp button layouts, attractive, bright displays, and easy-to-use controls.
+On both the Helix and the Quad Cortex, we found we could navigate most menus and get to the simple settings we wanted very easily.

-The Quad Cortex’s display does have an edge on the Helix line, however, given that it’s touch screen, and can control pretty much every function of the unit.
-The Helix displays, as mentioned above are bright and clear, but lack the touchscreen capabilities.
+The Quad Cortex’s display does have an edge on the Helix line, in that it’s touch screen and can control pretty much every function of the unit.
+The Helix displays are bright and clear, but lack the touchscreen capabilities.

 The interface on both devices was fairly similar, and it would seem as though Neural DSP took a little inspiration from Line 6 when it came to the layout.
 Regardless, both devices have very intuitive layouts that wouldn’t take a beginner long to figure out and master.